BjRo/bjro.github.io/_posts/2019-04-05-the-game-has-changed.md

 As a consequence the squads we're seeing today play the game radically different to what I was used seeing in my youth.
 Gone are the high specializations of the past.

-* Goalies need to be good with the ball,
+* Goalies need to be good with the ball
-* Defenders are often the ones who open up a counter attack either over the wings or through the center.
+* Defenders are often the ones who open up a counter attack either over the wings or through the center
 * The offensive that's freed from all defensive duties is pretty much gone.
 Defensive is now starting at the frontline.
-Mid-fielders and strikers do have to play their role in it.
+Mid-fielders and strikers do have to play their role in it

 All of them need to be highly trained athletes in order to be able to compete at highest level.
 Gone are the smokers of the past.
 And another fascinating thing seems to have changed: The dynamics between the coach at the sidelines, the system and the players on the field.